opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 filter.fpShutdown(context);
 ```

-Initialization is done with the function [fpInitWithLicenseData()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpInitWithLicenseData.htm), which needs to be provided with the path to the KeyView bin folder, along with the company name and license string in your license.
+You initialize by using the function [fpInitWithLicenseData()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpInitWithLicenseData.htm), which you must provide with the path to the KeyView bin folder, along with the company name and license string in your license.

-> **Performance:** Multiple files can be processed in a single session, which may improve performance by reducing costs associated with start-up and shutdown.
+> **Performance:** You can process multiple files in a single session, which might improve performance by reducing costs associated with start-up and shutdown.

-> **Multi-threading:** To maximize throughput when processing multiple files, you may choose to call KeyView from multiple threads.
-All KeyView functions will be thread-safe when called in this manner, but each thread using KeyView must create its own context by call fpInitWithLicenseData.
-Filter contexts must not be shared between threads.
+> **Multi-threading:** To maximize throughput when processing multiple files, you can call KeyView from multiple threads.
+All KeyView functions are thread-safe when called in this manner, but each thread using KeyView must create its own context by calling fpInitWithLicenseData.
+You must not share filter contexts between threads.

-> **Security:** By default, KeyView will perform most of its operations out-of-process, creating a separate process to parse file data.
+> **Security:** By default, KeyView performs most of its operations out-of-process, creating a separate process to parse file data.
 This protects your main application from the effects of rare problems like memory leaks or crashes.
-Additional protection can be added by [running KeyView with reduced privileges](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filter_api/Run_KeyView_Reduced_Privileges.htm).
+You can include additional protection by [running KeyView with reduced privileges](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filter_api/Run_KeyView_Reduced_Privileges.htm).

-Now that API setup is complete, we are able to perform KeyView Filter functionality on documents.
+Now that you have set up the API, you can perform KeyView Filter functionality on documents.

 ## Filter a file

-A main aspect of KeyView is to filter text from documents and in this section we will learn how to get text from a file stored on disk.
+One of the most important features of Keyview is filtering text from documents.
+This section shows you how to get text from a file stored on disk.

 ### Filtering text

-This can be done using the [fpFilterFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpFilterFile.htm) function.
+You can filter text by using the [fpFilterFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpFilterFile.htm) function.

 ```c
 error = filter.fpFilterFile(context, pathToInputFile, pathToOutputFile, NULL);